Brobit/42xEsadhar/readme.md

 ```

+36 day left
+14 things to do
+2 things to correct
+3 bonus to implement

 ## To do

 - [x] implement the machanic of dash
-- [ ] implement the camera changement direction with the right & left arrow
+- [x] implement the camera changement direction with the right & left arrow
+- [ ] implement the changement of control when rotate
 - [ ] implement the changement of level with the up & down arrow
 - [ ] make cube ennemy ( 3 - 5 alive in the same time )
 - [ ] make them constantly lookAt the cube and make them move
 - [ ] fix them when there is a collision between the cube and the ennemy,
   but the ennemy cube is fix if the speed of the cube is greater than
   the initial speed of the cube, in fact, fix the ennemy cube if the
-  cube is in a dash action/movment
+  cube is in a dash action/movement
   maybe do a boolean that tell if the player is in a dash or not
 - [x] handle another keyboard layout , azerty for example
 - [ ] find a way to slice the gbl model in 2x2x2 cube and if possible store all the